 In a holocaustic future world, perpetually at war, where failure to conform is the ultimate crime, Winston Smith (John Hurt) rewrites history books and finds himself dreaming of escape from the all-seeing eyes of the Authorities.
 He embarks on a passionate (and illegal) affair with a young woman (Suzanna Hamilton) but they are soon caught and Smith undergoes a nightmarish brainwashing at the hands of the chief inquisitor O'Brien (Richard Burton).

-Award-winning film by the director of 'Amores Perros', Alejandro González Iñárritu.
-Shot mainly with a hand-held camera, and following a non-linear plot line, the film captures the immediacy and confusion of the moments before, during and after a horrific accident that causes the lives of three disparate people to become interwined.
+US drama directed by Alejandro González Iñárritu.
+The film captures the immediacy and confusion of the moments before, during and after a horrific accident that causes the lives of three disparate people to become intertwined.
 Sean Penn plays Paul Rivers, a mathematics teacher facing up to his pending death from a heart problem, while his distant wife Mary (Charlotte Gainsbourg) hopes to become pregnant from artificial insemination.
-Naomi Watts is Cristina, mother of two little girls who has overcome a drug-dependent past to achieve a stable, happy marriage and family life.
-Benicio del Toro plays Jack Jordan, an ex-criminal who has now found Jesus and is struggling to provide for his wife and their two children in a poor area of the town.
-When tragedy strikes, all three characters must re-evaluate their lives in the face of death.
-The title refers to the 21 grams a person loses at the moment of death, thought to be the weight of the human soul.
+Naomi Watts is Cristina, the mother of two little girls who has overcome a drug-dependent past to achieve a stable, happy marriage, while Benicio Del Toro plays Jack Jordan, an ex-criminal struggling to provide for his wife and their two children in a poor area of town.
+When tragedy strikes, all three must re-evaluate their lives in the face of death.

 When her alcoholic misdemeanors land her in court on a drunk-driving charge, Gwen Cummings (Sandra Bullock) is sentenced to 28 days in rehab.
 Arriving at the clinic, Gwen at first resists the discipline and emotional honesty required by her treatment, but she soon forms bonds with the other inmates and builds up the courage to tackle her problem.
 Also starring Steve Buscemi, Viggo Mortensen and Elizabeth Perkins.